LeviSchuck/levischuck.com/posts/2012-09-03-engine-scripting-thoughts.md

 description: My thoughts about separating the engine from the game-specific code
 category: Notes
-tags: [engine, plans, thoughts, Google Protobuf] tagline : They say he was at ground zero.
+tags: [engine, plans, thoughts, Google Protobuf]
+tagline: They say he was at ground zero.
 comments: true
 ---